irvind/cell_field_ai/README.md

 # Cell Field AI

 Cell Field AI is an example of a genetic algorithm implementation.
-The algorithm finds best solution among the population.
+The algorithm finds the best solution among the population.

 ## What is a cell field?